terasa/tugboat-sandbox/readme.md

 # Welcome to the Tugboat Sandbox!

-## To generate a Tugboat instance
+## To generate a Tugboat Preview

-All you need to do to generate Tugboat instance is to create a [pull request](https://help.github.com/articles/using-pull-requests/).
+All you need to do to generate Tugboat Preview is to create a [pull request](https://help.github.com/articles/using-pull-requests/).

 ## Quick start guide